toybreaker/jeancouteau/_articles/upcoming-ramadan-upholding-tolerance.md

 It is also rooted in the island’s history: in the pre-colonial period (before 1906-1908), most Balinese kingdoms were defended by Muslim mercenaries, whose descendants now live in kampongs (hamlets) usually located in the immediate vicinity of the royal palaces.

-So it is not rare in Bali to ﬁnd Muslim communities linked by tradition to noble families and associated with the religious paraphernalia of some of their ceremonies.
+So it is not rare in Bali to find Muslim communities linked by tradition to noble families and associated with the religious paraphernalia of some of their ceremonies.

 Inter-marriages also took place without being a big issue between the two groups.